 The State of Connecticut Department of Education is committed to a policy of equal opportunity/affirmative action for all qualified persons and equal access to Boy Scouts of America and other designated youth groups.
-The Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to, mental retardation, past or present history of mental disability, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscriminate in employment and licensing against qualified persons with a prior criminal conviction.
-Inquiries regarding Connecticut Technical High School System's nondiscrimination policies and practices should be directed to:
+The Department of Education does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including, but not limited to, mental retardation, past or present history of mental disability, physical disability or learning disability), genetic information, or any other basis prohibited by Connecticut state and/or federal nondiscrimination laws.
+The Department of Education does not unlawfully discriminate in employment and licensing against qualified persons with a prior criminal conviction.
+Inquiries regarding Connecticut Technical Education and Career System's nondiscrimination policies and practices should be directed to:

+Levy Gillespie

-Levy Gillespie Equal Employment Opportunity Director Title IX /ADA/Section 504 Coordinator State of Connecticut Department of Education 450 Columbus Blvd., Hartford,CT 06103-1841 Mailing Address: P.O.
-Box 2219, Hartford, CT 06145-2219 Telephone: 860-807-2071
+Equal Employment Opportunity Director

+Title IX /ADA/Section 504 Coordinator

+State of Connecticut Department of Education

+450 Columbus Blvd., Hartford, CT 06103-1841

+Mailing Address: P.O.
+Box 2219, Hartford, CT 06145-2219

+Telephone: 860-807-2071